CyberneticCris8/CyberneticCris8/README.md

 **`Digital Craftsman`**

-Computer science professional, driven by a desire to use technology to make a positive impact on the world.
-I am passionate about utilizing my skills to help others and make a difference and I am always eager to learn more.
-I believe that technology can be a powerful tool for solving important problems and I am committed to using it for the betterment of humanity.
+Inspired Software Developer, driven by a desire to use technology to make a positive impact on the world.
+Passionate about utilizing my skills to help others and make a difference as I am always eager to learn more.
 On my GitHub page, you will find my personal projects and that align with my goal to make a difference through technology.
-I look forward to connecting with like-minded individuals and collaborating on projects that can change the world.
+I am always looking forward to connecting with like-minded individuals and collaborating on projects that can change the world.

 ---
 ### 🧰 Languages and Frameworks